Start: September 2020

 California has the largest number of individuals experiencing homelessness in the nation, with more than 151,000 individuals living on the streets and in shelters.
 People experiencing homelessness suffer from poorer health, have life expectancy rates 20 to 30 years lower than the general population, and have less access to needed preventive, primary, and specialty health care services.
 The high prevalence of chronic physical health conditions, behavioral health needs, and acute and infectious illnesses has only been exacerbated in the midst of the COVID-19 pandemic.

-To address the challenges related to meeting the health care needs of individuals experiencing homelessness, the Center for Health Care Strategies, with support from the California Health Care Foundation, is launching the California Health Care and Homelessness Learning Community.
-This statewide initiative will bring together stakeholders from California to learn from peers and experts across the nation about innovative approaches to improve health services for individuals experiencing homelessness.
+To address the challenges related to meeting the health care needs of individuals experiencing homelessness, the Center for Health Care Strategies, with support from the California Health Care Foundation, is coordinating the California Health Care and Homelessness Learning Community.
+This statewide initiative is bringing together stakeholders from California to learn from peers and experts across the nation about innovative approaches to improve health services for individuals experiencing homelessness.
 The learning community includes two tracks: (1) providers and organizations that support those that provide direct care to people experiencing homelessness; and (2) managed care plans:

-- Support a shared platform for participants throughout California to learn from each other, stay current on activities and approaches being tested and implemented, and foster opportunities to support the scale and spread of promising practices;
+- Support a shared platform for participants to learn from each other and foster opportunities to support the scale and spread of promising practices;

 - Identify collaboration and information-sharing opportunities at the local, regional, and statewide level;